 Deploy a *nix universal forwarder manually

-This topic describes how to manually configure and deploy the universal forwarder in a *nix environment, such as Linux or Solaris.
-It assumes that you're installing directly onto the *nix machine, rather than using a deployment tool.
+This topic describes how to install the universal forwarder software on a *nix host, such as Linux or Solaris.
+It assumes that you plan to install directly onto the host, rather than use a deployment tool.
 This type of deployment best suits these needs:

-Before following the procedures in this topic, read "Deployment overview".
+Before following the procedures in this topic, see "Universal forwarder deployment overview".

 Steps to deployment

-Once you have downloaded the universal forwarder and have planned your deployment, as described in "Deployment overview", perform these steps:
+Once you have downloaded the universal forwarder and have planned your deployment, perform these steps: